How to Invest in Retirement: A Comprehensive Guide

 Here are three significant obstacles we often encounter when helping clients plan for retirement:

-Investor behavior gap – Poor investment behavior causes average investors and professional money managers to underperform market returns substantially.
+Investor behavior gap – Poor investment behavior causes many investors and professional money managers to underperform market returns.

 Income taxes – High taxes and inefficient tax management can destroy your hard earned savings.

-Let’s take a look at each obstacle to help you understand what’s at stake when investing for retirement.
+Let’s take a look at each obstacle to help you understand what’s at stake before you learn how to invest in retirement.

 Investor Behavior Gap in Retirement

-Dalbar, a leading financial research firm, released its latest report on investor behavior for 2018 and the findings, though not surprising, do not bode well for future retirees.
+Dalbar, a leading financial research firm, released its latest report on investor behavior back in 2019 and the findings, though not surprising, do not bode well for future retirees.